joejoe909/CS230-OP-GameService/README.md

 <br>

-### I would improve the current design is to integrating the game service into the Game Authenticator.
-I would add a GUI in HTML or use a library such as REACT.
-I would then create a UML diagram for the Authenticator.
+### I would improve the current design by adding a UML diagram for the Authenticator.
+Next integrating the game service into the Game Authenticator, and finaly add a GUI in HTML or use a library such as REACT.

 <br>

 ### A significant element of this lesson was gathering User Requirements and then considering Design Constraints.
 This is the whole point of a Software Design Document.
 In future endeavors, this method can help communicate a plan of action with a client and guide the design process.
 A good thing about my experience in this class is that I was also taking a course on the Software Development Life Cycle, which covers Agile and Scrum.
-The importance of understanding user requirements has now been well emphasized and worked into my development process.
-I would improve this document by adding the Agile/Scrum angle to the Software Design Document.
+The importance of understanding user requirements has been well emphasized in my education and worked into my development process.
+I would improve this document by adding the Agile/Scrum angle to the Software Design Document and process as a whole.
 I would then convert Requirements to User Stories while considering Design Constraints.

 <br>